 Level 2 Inspection

-- Is required when any change is made to your chimney system – for example, before the flue is relined, or when you replace an appliance with another.
+- Is required when any change is made to your chimney system – for example, before the flue is relined, or when you replace one fireplace appliance with another.

 - Is required upon the sale or transfer of property.